I am a brother to dragons,

 Of "pithecophobia"?
 That's the word,

-As Lewin tells us,
+As Lewin tells us, 32 for this malady:

 It means "the fear of apes, especially